tact/Canopy/Targets/Canopy/Sources/Canopy.docc/Testable CloudKit apps with Canopy.md

 See the <doc:Thoughts-example-app> for how to build the features and tests in the context of a real app.
 The important thing to realize here is that most of your application and feature code does not know, and should not know, whether it is running against a real or mock backend.
 The point of dependency isolation and controlling is to test the real behavior against an isolated mock, so you can have confidence that it behaves correctly in the live context.

 The above simple example shows just one response being played back, but there’s no limit to how many responses a replaying mock has: it can have many, and you can test a complex multi-step CloudKit interaction with this approach.
-In Tact app, we have tests for application startup from both “blank” and “previously installed” states, which simulate tens of CloudKit requests in this fashion.
+In [Tact app](https://justtact.com), we have tests for application startup from both “blank” and “previously installed” states, which simulate tens of CloudKit requests in this fashion.

-The replaying mocks are not aware of your app’s data.
+The replaying mocks are not aware of your app’s data model and semantics.
 You get the best results with them if you first develop your app a bit against CloudKit development environment, so you have some idea about what is the real shape of CloudKit responses.
 You can then build tests with replaying mocks, simulating those responses.
 Replaying mocks have no way to check that the responses make sense: you can construct completely nonsensical scenarios with them, and make your app respond adequately, if you so choose.

 ## Using Canopy replaying mock containers with UI testing